How to Become an Environmental Health Officer, Roles & Tasks

 What a corporation is looking for in an environmental health officer and the kind of job an individual wishes to do will determine any other areas of knowledge needed.

-Environmental health officers make ensuring that people and companies follow the law, whether it has to do with the environment, food safety and cleanliness, or health and safety.
-In order for individuals to live and work in a safe and healthy environment, it is their responsibility to safeguard them from dangers associated to environmental health.
+Environmental health officers make sure that people and companies follow the law, whether it has to do with the environment, food safety and cleanliness, or health and safety.
+In order for individuals to live and work in a safe and healthy environment, it is their responsibility to safeguard them from dangers associated with environmental health.

 5 Roles of an Environmental Health Officer